 It features aisles upon aisles of Nicaraguan delights, and unlike in many souvenir markets, you barely have to bargain.
 All of the prices are reasonable enough that I mostly just said, “Oh, okay” and agreed.
 What a treat!

 The market has everything from paintings to clothing to wood carvings to pottery.
 It’s attached to the city’s municipal market, where you can buy spices, chicken heads, and whatever other standard Nicaraguan fare you fancy.
-I was shocked at how few gringo tourists I saw; the only people shopping in the artesaníal section were speaking Spanish.

 It definitely had more local flavor than other touristy markets I’ve been to.
 Though I was slightly disappointed by the lack of yummy comedors, I loved the section of men fixing shoes.
 They were very friendly and loved having their pictures taken.